thelomb/our-storylines/ideas_and_next_step.md

 - image page with navigation

 ## Bug fix
-- increase geopoin place db size
 - remove error printout from fullstory
 - translate message when pusblishing new story
-- breaking user navigation wrong redirect
+- iphone navigation
--
+- text area size

 ## Ideas
 - For at-friends stay the people we meet (with pictures)